 An independent or small group study course designed to permit an individual student or a group of students to pursue topics or projects approved by supervising faculty.
+This course is repeatable up to 2 times.
 Prerequisite: Must have approval of supervising faculty before signing up for course.
-[Fall, Spring] Liberal Arts/Sciences Elective [1 credits] Contact hours: 1
+[Fall, Spring] Liberal Arts/Sciences Elective [1 credits] [1 contact hour(s)]